vyomasystems-lab/challenges-HARSHIL156/README.md

 ## Verification Environment

 The [CoCoTb](https://www.cocotb.org/) based Python test is developed as explained.
-The test drives inputs to the Design Under Test (mux module here) which takes 5 bit selection line and 2 bit 32 input lines with 2 bit
+The test drives inputs to the Design Under Test (mux module here) which takes 5 bit selection line and 2 bit 32 input lines with 2 bit output line.

 The values are assigned to the input port using
 ```